davidmghanga/profiles-rest-api/README.md

 19. Access the API Viewset at http://127.0.0.1:8000/api/hello-viewset/
 20. Access the API View at http://127.0.0.1:8000/api/hello-view
 ### Quiting the developement server
-1. Press Control + C on Windows and Linux or Command + C on MacOS.
+1. Press Ctrl + C on Windows and Linux or Command + C on MacOS.
 2. Deactivate the Python virtual environment:
    ```sh
    deactivate